animetosho/ParPar/xor_depends/info.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Whilst this performs fairly well (usually beating SPLIT\_TABLE(16,8)), the
+Whilst this performs fairly well (usually beating SPLIT_TABLE(16,8)), the lookup
-lookup operation and jump table have a fair impact on performance.
+operation and jump table have a fair impact on performance.

-We can eliminate these overheads by dynamically generating code, which is what
+We could eliminate these overheads by writing precomputed functions for every
+multiplicand - whilst this would work for small fields (such as 8 bits or less),
+it’s problematic for GF(65536).
+See the Static Pre-generation section below for
+more on this.

+Alternatively, we can look to JIT to dynamically generate such functions at
-the JIT version of the algorithm does.
+runtime, which is what the JIT version of the algorithm does.

 Unfortunately, this does require the OS to allocate a memory page that is both
 writable and executable.
 It’s theoretically possible to switch between
 write/execute permissions, for OSes that implement
-[W\^X](<https://en.wikipedia.org/wiki/W%5EX>), but I expect that the syscall
+[W\^X](https://en.wikipedia.org/wiki/W%5EX), but I expect that the syscall
 overhead would be significant.

+### Self-modifying Code

+Unfortunately, a cost of this form of single use JIT is that it displays
+properties of self-modifying code, which modern processors perform poorly with.
+This is most evident with the poor performance for small amounts of data.
+However, despite this, performance seems to be good for large amounts of data.

 Optimal Sequences
 -----------------